eloritzkovitz/say-the-c/README.md

 ## Features

-- **Random Word Generator**: Shows a random word from the list, containing the letter "C"
+- **Random Word Generator**: Shows a random word from a database, containing the letter "C"
 - **Speech Support**: Reads the selected word aloud using built-in speech synthesis
 - **Visual Highlighting**: Colors the "C" sound based on soft (`Cyan`) or hard (`Red`) pronunciation
 - **Instructions Popup**: Displays a guide on how to use the app
+- **MVVM Architecture**: Clean separation of UI and logic using the MVVM pattern
+- **SQLite Database**: Words and image paths are loaded from a local SQLite database

 ## How It Works